markd2/MarkDnD/youtube.md

   A new / low-subscriber channel.

 * Matt Koebel Office Hours : https://www.youtube.com/watch?v=cpHN-sm__o0&list=PLAmPx8nWedFVGdrP2JmcYzdvZC8sWV5b4
-  Unfortunately he _really_ screwed up last April and got internet-cancelled, but he is/was an excellent DM (his Roll20 games are some of my favorites), and this office hours show has a lot of excellent advice both general and specific on RPG and at-the-table relationships.
+  Unfortunately he _really_ screwed up last April and got internet-cancelled, and behavior since then has been ಠ_ಠ, but he is/was an excellent
+  DM (his Roll20 games are some of my favorites), and this office hours show has a lot of excellent advice both general and specific on RPG and at-the-table relationships.
 Plus he covers a ton of RPG systems (Mosueguard, Burning Wheel, Powered by the Apocolypse, creator of Dungeon World,